 How you choose to invest your contributions can make a big difference to the amount of money you will have when you retire.
-You will benefit as your savings grow, but you also carry the risk that they might fall.
+You will benefit as your savings grow in value, but you also carry the risk that they might fall.

 It is important you ensure your Pension Account is invested in the best option for you.
-When you make your decision, remember that you will need to consider your attitude to risk, your age and what you want to do with your Pension Account when you retire.
+When you make your decision, remember that you will need to consider your attitude to risk, your personal circumstances, and what you want to do with your Pension Account when you retire.

-This guide is designed to provide you with helpful information about your investment options and the issues you need to consider as you make - and review - your decisions.
+This guide is here to provide you with helpful information about your investment options and the issues you need to consider as you make and monitor your decisions.

-This is one of a series of guides that explains how the Plan works and how to get the most out of being a member (see back page).
-You can find these guides on the Plan website.
+This is one of a series of guides that explain how the Plan works and how to get the most out of being a member.
+You can find others in the 'Scheme Documents' section of the Member Portal.